 What's a Data Management Platform (DMP)?

-a DMP (Data Management Platform) is a SaaS platform for marketeers where a on- and offline data is gathered, linked; exposed in actionable way for advertising.
-It's a platform which manages the segmentation and identity definition of identified and anonymous users to then provide actionable; targetable audiences towards various advertising execution channels where one engages with a consumer (e.g. Facebook, Programmatic, Google Ads, etc.).
+A DMP (Data Management Platform) is a SaaS platform for marketeers where on- and offline data is gathered, linked and exposed in actionable way for advertising.
+It's a platform which manages the segmentation and identity definition of identified and anonymous users to then provide actionable, targetable audiences towards various advertising execution channels where one engages with a consumer (e.g. Facebook, Programmatic, Google Ads, etc.).